-There are many website builders available in 2022.
+There are many website builders in the market today.
 However, Webflow and Squarespace stand out as powerful, design-oriented tools.
 So, which of them is the better website builder?

 Webflow has a wider variety of customization options than Squarespace.
 It also gives you over 200 predesigned templates, while Squarespace gives you around 100.